saturncloud/Bodo-examples/scripts/README.md

 # Bodo Examples - Scripts

-These examples are scripts run using the bodo library.
+These examples are scripts run using the Bodo library.
 They are based off of the NYC Taxi dataset.

 To run these scripts, use mpiexe: